 Day 2: Crested Butte

-Dedicate some time to spend a day in this remote mountain town to experience as much of its natural beauty and strong history that you can.
+Dedicate some time to spending a day in this remote mountain town to experience as much of its natural beauty and abundant history that you can.
 The Crested Butte valley is known as one of the top destinations for fall colors in Colorado, and for good reason: it’s home to some of the largest aspen groves in the state.

 You can start your day leaf peeping along one of the many hiking and biking trails in the valley, then spend your afternoon soaking up the sun in town.
 Main Street is littered with historic architecture, in addition to some amazing shops and restaurants — including a local favorite called Secret Stash.
 Whatever you do, be sure to pay a visit to Niky’s Mini Donuts for a sweet treat before you leave town!